reflectoring/reflectoring.github.io/_posts/2017-08-09-consumer-driven-contracts-with-pact-feign-spring-data-rest.md

 have to verify that our provider also works according to the pact.

 In our case, the provider is a Spring Data REST application that exposes a Spring Data repository via REST.
-So, we need a JUnit test that replays the request defined in the pact against the provider API and verify that it returns the correct response:
+So, we need some kind of test that replays the request defined in the pact against the provider API and verify that it returns the correct response.
+The following code implements such a test with JUnit:

 ```java
 @RunWith(PactRunner.class)